The Stanley Clarke Band: Find Out @ 40

 Stanley Clarke: Rocks, Pebbles And Sand

-In 1979, Stanley recorded the sprawling double I Wanna Play For You which had some brilliant moments but veered uncomfortably towards disco on a few tracks.
+In 1979, Stanley recorded the sprawling double I Wanna Play For You which had some brilliant moments but also veered uncomfortably towards disco.

-It also featured some outrageous live recordings which suggested he was going in a more ‘rock’ direction, mainly thanks to the sonic possibilities opened up by putting his Piccolo bass (tuned a fifth higher than a standard bass, A to C rather than E to G) through various effects pedals.
+It also featured some outrageous live recordings which suggested he was going in a more ‘rock’ direction, mainly thanks to the sonic possibilities opened up by putting his Piccolo bass (tuned a fifth higher than a standard bass, A to C rather than E to G) through various effects pedals (see correction in the comments section below).

 But how would Stanley start off the ’80s?
 On Rocks, Pebbles and Sand, he thankfully pushed the rock and prog-fusion rather than disco.
 It also really helps that it sounds very much like a ‘band’ project, apart from funk curio ‘We Supply’ which belongs on a different album altogether.